microsoft/trident/dev-docs/allowed-operations.md

    the host is still running in the provisioning OS and has not yet been provisioned by Trident.
    - `CleanInstallFailed`: Servicing of type CleanInstall has failed.
-   - `Staging`: Trident is finalizing the ongoing servicing.
    - `Staged`: Servicing has been staged, i.e., the updated runtime OS image has been deployed onto block devices.
    - `Finalized`: Servicing has been finalized i.e., UEFI variables have been set,